 Faculty should expect to hear back from the center about the status of their application within one month of their seed funding submission.

 Proposals for full-scale initiatives

 Letter of intent submission for full-scale initiative proposals

-Faculty members who intend to submit a full proposal should first provide a brief letter of intent.
+Faculty members who intend to submit a full proposal may first provide a brief letter of intent.
 The letter should describe the proposed initiative in two pages and list the proposed faculty collaborators.
 Proposals with only one faculty investigator are expected to include a significant training and community-building component (such as inclusion of collaborators based in low- and middle-income countries and/or post-doctoral scholars as co-primary investigators).
 Make sure to describe concrete deliverables for the proposed initiative and address each of the evaluation criteria described below.